 Those extraordinary big moments happen because we planned them and “want” them to be just that: big moments.
 Yet, they turn out to be an individual experience for each and every one of us as they eventually occur.

-Big moments sometimes also take us by surprise: a promotion, a visit from an old friend, and so many more.
+Big occasions sometimes also take us by surprise: a promotion, a visit from an old friend, and so many more.
 Situations as they happen evoke strong feelings, for they can make us feel special, realize something, or change our outlook on how we live and perceive the world.

-Those Big Little Moments
+Those Big Little Occasions

 And then, there are those seemingly insignificant moments.
 All too often, however, they make us realize just how big they can be.
 Yet, we oftentimes treat them as unimportant.
 We live through those situations we should embrace more, but, instead, are not actively aware of just how special they can be.